 9) Embracing Hygge.

-Regardless of your activity of choice, snow or no, there are endless opportunities to make the most of winter right here in Cook County, Minnesota.
+Regardless of your activity of choice, there are endless opportunities to make the most of winter right here in Cook County, Minnesota.
 Check out our collection of webcams to see what current conditions are like as well as browse our calendar of events to see what is upcoming in the area.